MitchellShibilski-Unkel/GPT-2/README.md

 - The dataset our GPT-2 models were trained on contains many texts with [biases](https://twitter.com/TomerUllman/status/1101485289720242177) and factual inaccuracies, and thus GPT-2 models are likely to be biased and inaccurate as well.
 - To avoid having samples mistaken as human-written, we recommend clearly labeling samples as synthetic before wide dissemination.
 Our models are often incoherent or inaccurate in subtle ways, which takes more than a quick read for a human to notice.

-### Work with us

-Please [let us know](mailto:languagequestions@openai.com) if you’re doing interesting research with or working on applications of GPT-2!
-We’re especially interested in hearing from and potentially working with those who are studying
-- Potential malicious use cases and defenses against them (e.g. the detectability of synthetic text)
-- The extent of problematic content (e.g. bias) being baked into the models and effective mitigations

 ## Development

 See [DEVELOPERS.md](./DEVELOPERS.md)